George Winslow: Personal life and death

 Retiring from show business at age 12, Wentzlaff finished school, served in the Navy during the Vietnam War, moved to Camp Meeker in the late 1970s and retired from the Postal Service a few years before his death.
-Wentzlaff died of a heart attack June 13, 2015, at age 69.
+Wentzlaff died on June 13, 2015, at age 69.
 His body was found by a friend the following day.
+Sgt.
+Cecile Focha, the public information officer for the Sonoma County Sheriff's Office, confirmed the death and no cause had been determined, but he was being treated for heart disease for several years.

 A memorial service was held in Petaluma, California, in July 2015, followed by burial with military honors at the Sacramento Valley National Cemetery.

+In 2021, George Winslow became the subject of the award-winning short documentary Foghorn: Child Actor, Veteran, Friend, directed and produced by Diana Maciel Sánchez in collaboration with Daniel L. Bernadi.